Boutique holiday retreat just 30 minutes north of Port Douglas.

-The Botanical Ark Retreat is more than just Daintree accommodation.
-It's your own private, peaceful couples hideaway or family villa, with a private beach and free WiFi, set amongst the award winning gardens of The Botanical Ark.
+The Botanical Ark Retreat offers so much more than just exclusive Daintree accommodation.
+It's your own private peaceful retreat with freshwater swimming area, free WiFi and set amongst the award winning gardens of The Botanical Ark.
 This secluded property borders the Daintree National Park and is just 30 minutes from the Daintree River ferry or Port Douglas, gateway to the Great Barrier Reef and fabulous restaurants.

 The Botanical Ark is not open to the public so guests at The Botanical Ark Retreat have exclusive use, privacy is guaranteed, and identities remain confidential.